Ph.D. in Nursing Science Program Overview

 Courses and Plan of Study

-The Ph.D. in Nursing program is offered by UT Health San Antonio School of Nursing (SON).
+The Ph.D. in Nursing Science program is offered by UT Health San Antonio School of Nursing (SON).
 The Ph.D. degree is awarded by UT Health San Antonio Graduate School of Biomedical Sciences.